 Chicken lice are species-specific and require an avian host to thrive.
-Rarely are chicken lice found on a mammal, however chicken mites, or red mites are more likely to affect mammals, although they can not live out their life cycle on a fur bearing host.
-Chicken mites, Dermanyssus gallinae, are common amongst chickens, and these blood suckinng arachnids, if they are transferred to your dog, or another mammal, will bite, and attempt to feed.
+Rarely are chicken lice found on a mammal; however, chicken mites, or red mites, are more likely to affect mammals, although they can not live out their life cycle on a fur-bearing host.
+Chicken mites (Dermanyssus gallinae) are common amongst chickens, and these pests, if they are transferred to your dog or another mammal, will bite, and attempt to feed.

 Symptoms of chicken mite bites include:

 Irritated, itchy skin

 The good news is that chicken mites and lice do not tend to carry any disease that affects humans and they can be extricated from their mammalian host with medication.
 Lice are much less likely to transfer from an avian host to a mammalian one than mites, and chicken lice are not usually an issue for dogs, although mites can be.

 Dogs are susceptible, however, to their own species-specific lice that chew on their skin and suck blood, causing skin irritation, itching and, if severe enough, anemia in their canine host.

 The causes of lice in canines is Trichodectes canis or chewing louse, which feeds on dead skin, or Linognathus setosus (sucking louse), which feeds on your dog's blood.
 They are transmitted between dogs, NOT CHICKENS, and are often transmitted in kennels and dog parks.

 For more information on the type of lice that infest dogs, see our guide to Lice in Dogs.